Subaru Legacy Common Problems and Solutions

 Problem:

 When you rev the engine, you can hear a loud squeaking noise.
-When you accelerate hard, you can hear a deep, resonating rattle.
+When you accelerate hard, you can hear a deep, resonant rattle.

 Solution:

-A common fault on the Legacy, this will be caused by a worn-out dual-mass flywheel.
-A garage will charge you a lot of cash to install a new one, so it's always a better idea to order a new one from our parts list and do the work yourself.
-There are plenty of guides that will show you how to install the new part.
+A common fault on the Legacy is caused by a worn-out dual-mass flywheel.
+A garage will charge you a lot of money to fit a new one, so it's always better to order a new part from our parts list and do the work yourself.
+There are plenty of guides that will show you how to install the new component.

 Difficulty level